MAECProject/MAECProject.github.io/documentation/suggested_practices/index.md

 The MAEC schema was developed to enable analysts to capture a full gamut of information about malware.
 However, a MAEC Bundle is valid with very little information: it is only necessary to define a unique identifier and to specify the MAEC schema version.
 All other properties in MAEC are optional; however it is recommended that the following fields are captured:

 * Malware Instance Object Attributes field - this field should be used to provide the MAEC Bundle or Package recipient with the information they require about the malware instance object.
-Note that the Malware Instance Object Attributes field is defined in both the Bundle (BundleType) and the Malware Subject of a Package (MalwareSubjectType).
+Note that the Malware Instance Object Attributes field is defined both in the Bundle (BundleType) and in the Malware Subject of a Package (MalwareSubjectType).
 The definitions are equivalent.
-The use of the BundleType should only be used if the Bundle is used in a stand-alone fashion; otherwise, only the MalwareSubjectType field should be used.
+The BundleType's Malware Instance Object Attributes field should only be used if the Bundle is used in a stand-alone fashion; otherwise, only the MalwareSubjectType's Malware Instance Object Attributes field should be used.

 * Grouping Relationships field - Malware Subject relationship information should be provided for Packages that contain more than one Malware Subject.
 For example, Grouping Relationships field might be used to indicate that the a Package contains several Zeus variants.